-At the beginning, planning your Route 66 journey brings a questions – when to go on your road trip?
+At the beginning, planning your Route 66 journey brings one main question – when to go on your road trip?
 You might have already read my post about the best time to do Route 66 but in this one I’ll be looking at what it is like to drive in a specific season.
 This one is all about driving Route 66 in Winter

 For the purposes of this article Winter means the months of December, January and February!